chhuang-one/sqxclib/doc/SqxcMem.md

 # SqxcMem

 SqxcMem is derived from [Sqxc](Sqxc.md).
 It is used to output Sqxc converted data to memory.
-Note: SqxcMem is in sqxcsupport library (sqxcsupport.h).
+Note: SqxcMem is in sqxcsupport library.

 	Sqxc
 	│